JetBrains/ideavim/README.md

 License
 -------

-IdeaVim is licensed under the terms of the GNU Public license version 2.
+IdeaVim is licensed under the terms of the GNU Public License version 2.